01-edu/public/subjects/rt/README.md

 ![image.png](raytrace2.png)

-Imagine a camera pointing at a scene, and from that camera it is coming a bunch of rays tha bounce from object to object until it reaches the light source (lamp, sun, etc...).
+Imagine a camera pointing at a scene, and from that camera it is coming a bunch of rays that bounce from object to object until it reaches the light source (lamp, sun, etc...).
 That is basically how a ray tracer works.

 In `ray tracing` each of these rays can be seen as a pixel in the image captured by the camera, and recursively the ray tracer will calculate from where the light comes from in that pixel, being able to give that pixel a color with some shadow aspect, some refraction aspect, and so on.